PE and Sport

 Forest School has a developmental ethos shared by thousands of trained practitioners around the world.
 Its roots reach back to the open-air culture in Scandinavia where Forest School began.
 It arrived in the UK in 1993 and has grown from strength to strength since then.

-Stisted Primary Academy has its own dedicated woodland area just a short walk from the school and is a welcome and valuable additional to our core educational offer.
+Stisted Primary Academy has its own dedicated woodland area just a short walk from the school and is a welcome and valuable addition to our core educational offer.

 Annual Sports Grant Statement